gpongelli/mycroftapi/README.md

 `pip install mycroftapi`

 ## How to Use
-Below is a python code sample to show how to use the API, currently it is only speaking text but more will be coming.
+Below is a python code sample to show how to use the API, currently has a lot of things supported from changing eye color and more.

+This example shows how to have Hello Brian scrolled across the display until I send it a reset.
 ```
 from mycroftapi import MycroftAPI